 By far the aspect of business credit cards that makes the financing option stand out more than loans or traditional lines of credit is the rewards potential.
-As with individual consumer credit cards, such as the best rewards credit cards, business owners have the ability to earn points (or miles) that equate to a variety of handsome rewards.
+As with individual consumer credit cards, such as the best travel credit cards, business owners have the ability to earn points (or miles) that equate to a variety of handsome rewards.

 Let’s take a look at a few examples of the easiest business credit cards to get:

-Ink Business Cash Credit Card – $500 Cash
+Ink Business Cash Credit Card

-In addition, Ink Business Cash Credit Card members earn 2% cash back on gas station and restaurant purchases, up to the same $25,000 limit each year.
+In addition, Ink Business Cash Credit Cardmembers earn 2% cash back on gas station and restaurant purchases, up to the same $25,000 limit each year.
 All other purchases receive 1% cash back with no limit.
 Note that this is also one of the best metal credit cards available.

 American Express Blue Business Cash Card

-With the American Express® Blue Business Cash Card (formerly known as the American Express SimplyCash Plus Business), account owners earn 2% cash back on all eligible purchases, up to $50,000 per calendar year.
+With the American Express Blue Business Cash™ Card (formerly known as the American Express SimplyCash Plus Business), account owners earn 2% cash back on all eligible purchases, up to $50,000 per calendar year.
 They don’t have to worry about activating categories or calculate where their cash back is going (it is automatically applied to your statement).
 They also don’t have to worry about an annual fee (See Rates & Fees).

 Additionally, the Blue Business Cash Card, one of the best business credit cards for office supplies, comes with Expanded Buying Power.
 This gives cardholders the ability to spend beyond their credit limit.
 While the amount you are able to spend is not unlimited, it can be improved should you need it.
 The amount will adjust with your usage of the card, your history regarding payments, your credit record, and your financial resources that American Express is able to review, among other things.

 Chase and American Express are not the only business credit card issues.
-Discover, Citi, Bank of America and Capital One (like the Capital One Spark Business cards) all offer business credit cards with rewards programs.
+Discover, Citi, Bank of America, and Capital One (like the Capital One Spark Business cards) all offer business credit cards with rewards programs.
 However, each differs slightly from the next.
 Generally, though, earning rewards can result in substantial savings for the business.

 The best business credit cards have a strong mix of redemption possibilities with few or no restrictions.

-The Fine Print on Best Business Card Perks
+The Fine Print on Perks

 Business credit cards are a smart way to manage money flowing out of a company.
 But, it is necessary to understand not only the rewards programs and redemption options available but also the applicable fees.
 Some business credit cards carry an annual fee, ranging from $89 up to $450.